-I love these brioche donuts.
-They are so deliciously soft and fluffy, inside and out, and super yummy too.
-These are made using the sweet brioche dough and are given overnight proofing in the fridge before they are fried the next day.
+This brioche donuts (doughnuts) recipe makes deliciously soft and fluffy donuts, inside and out.
+These are made using sweet brioche dough and are given overnight proofing in the fridge before they are deep fried the next day to make truly soft and pillowy, hard to resist donuts.

-You will see in the sections below that the ingredients and making method of these brioche donuts do not differ much from how donuts are typically made.
-The main difference I would say, lies in how the enriched dough is rested overnight before the donuts are cut and fried.
+The ingredients and making method for these brioche donuts do not differ much from regular, old fashioned donuts.
+The main difference lies in how the enriched dough is rested overnight before the donuts are cut and fried.

 This is a basic brioche donuts recipe.
 You can use this recipe to make filled donuts, donut holes or even flavor them to make coffee-flavored or vanilla-flavored donuts.
 Anything to suit your liking.